Knoblauchpilze/bsgalone/README.md

 - no dynamic evolution of systems (once AIs or asteroids are killed they don't respawn until a server restart)
 - limited content in the systems
 - various edge cases where the server will crash
-- client applications access the DB directly with the same user as the server

 # Badges